tjcsl/cslbot/README.rst

 2. SQLite - engine: sqlite:///db.sqlite

+3. MySQL/MariaDB - engine: mysql://ircbot:dbpass@/dbname

+Note that for mysql you need to use the ROW_FORMAT=DYNAMIC option on the babble table.

+This may require you to set innodb_file_format=Barracuda and innodb_large_prefix=on in my.cnf

 See: http://docs.sqlalchemy.org/en/latest/core/engines.html for more information on SQLAlchemy database engine URLs.

 Note that the primary install uses postgres, so sqlite and mysql receive less testing.